viren-nadkarni/py-dungeon/README.md

     m - maru monster (hitpoints = 30, attack = 15)
     R - rope; marks the end of level

 PyDungeon has an experiment graphical mode.
-Use `-g` flag to launch it.
+Use `pydungeon -g` to launch it.